“I have always felt that the action most worth watching is not at the center of things but where edges meet.” - Anne Fadiman

 (in third person to sound less pompous)

-BeiBei Song is an interdisciplinary educator, an ArtScience creative fusionist, and a certified Neuro-Leadership Coach applying brain-based methodology to the development of high-performing leaders.
+BeiBei Song is an interdisciplinary educator, an ArtScience creative fusionist, and an ICF and NeuroLeadership certified coach applying brain-based methodology to the development of high-performing leaders.

 She orchestrates revolutionary learning experiences through Essinova, a polymathic academy applying art-thinking, neuroscience, creative leadership, and Renaissance learning to human development and innovation.
 She also teaches regularly at Stanford Graduate School of Business Executive Education.